ibm-cloud-docs/BlockStorage/faqs.md

 ## Can I attach multiple LUNs with different OS settings?
 {: faq}

 No. A host cannot be authorized to access LUNs of differing OS types at the same time.
-A host can only be authorized to access LUNs of a single OS type.
-If you attempt to authorize access to multiple LUNs with different OS types, the operation results in an error.
+A host can be authorized to access LUNs of a **single** OS type.
+If you attempt to authorize a host to access multiple LUNs with different OS types, the operation results in an error.

 ## Which Windows version am I to choose for my Block Storage LUN?
 {: #windowsOStypes}